 Aging is inevitable and there will come a time where it will be physically impossible for people to get on with their daily routine without much assistance.
+That’s why our assisted living and memory care homes are blessed with some great transportation options – Sun City Dial A Ride and Northwest Valley Connect Arizona.
 It is undeniable that one of the major challenges your aging loved one will face is access to transportation.
 Driving to and from appointments is not an option for many seniors because ailments that come with age such as:

 - Eye problems

 As result, doctor’s appointments, trips to the grocery store, essential errands, emergencies, visits with family and friends are often compromised, heightening the risk of social isolation – especially when your loved one lives alone.
 To solve this problem, you will need to find a platform that can help your loved one get around the city easily and efficiently as well as maintain their social independence.Sun City Dial A Ride and Northwest Valley Connect Arizona does just that and helps your loved ones stay active and connected with the people around them.

 There are over 375,000 residents that make the northwest Phoenix metropolitan area their home.
 This number also includes around 100,000 seniors living in the age-restricted areas of Sun City Grand, Sun City West, Sun City, and other neighboring areas that do not have immediate access to public transportation.
 To make matters worse, a local non-profit transportation service that mainly caters to seniors stopped its operations in 2010.
 Due to this incident, Maricopa County and other local cities made it possible to expand the services of Dial-a-Ride (link to Dial-a-ride blog post) to ease the inconvenience.